Ceo-Potato/Ceo-Potato/README.md

-- 👋 Hi, I’m @Ceo-Potato.
+-  Hi, I’m @Ceo-Potato.
-- 👀 I’m interested in programing.
+-  I’m interested in programing.

-- 🌱 I’m currently learning Dart & Flutter.
-- 💞️ I’m looking to collaborate on idk.
-- 📫 How to reach me foxy06900@gmail.com
+-  How to reach me foxy06900@gmail.com

 <!---
 Ceo-Potato/Ceo-Potato is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.